The Gurdies: Utilities

 Electricity: Electricity is provided by the distributor AusNet Services.

 Gas: Gas is generally provided by ELGAS.

 Telecommunications: Telephone and Internet services are distributed by the National Broadband Network using their 'Fixed Wireless' methodology.

 Water & Sewage: Although The Gurdies is not connected to their reticulated systems yet, and uses Tank Water for drinking and Septic systems for sewage.

 Westernport Water does make a Parks charge, once a year on behalf of Parks Victoria as it is cheaper for the community than Parks Victoria issuing a separate bill.

 Transport

 The Gurdies is approximately 2 hours from Melbourne by coach (Bus), a faster route may be possible using a combination of different forms of public transport using the Public Transport Victoria Journey Planner.

-Housing

-The Gurdies has a high demand for housing, particularly appealing is the proximity to the nearby Nature and Conservation Reserves, and any sunset views out over Westernport Bay that a property may have.
-This housing shortage in The Gurdies, has increased house prices and rents.
-Subdivision rarely occurs in The Gurdies.

-Health & Shopping

-The nearest Doctor to The Gurdies (open Monday to Friday 9am - 5pm) is in Lang Lang, Victoria, there may be others but their hours may vary.

-The nearest Supermarket to The Gurdies (open 8am to 8pm 7 days a week) is an IGA in Lang Lang, Victoria.

-The nearest Fast Food outlet to The Gurdies is McDonald's (open 5am to 11pm 7 days a week) in Bass, Victoria.